ab25cq/clover2/manual/usage-en.md

 ```
 A field has been added in d.clcl and the method has been overwritten.
 The overwritten show takes precedence for the method in d.clcl when searching for a method call.
 Because inherit(); is called in the show, the field c.clcl's show() is called and both fields are displayed.
 If there are arguments in the overridden method, give inherit an argument. <br>

 If you want to add methods and fields to built-in classes such as String and Hash, they are included in the Clover2 source file.
 Include MyOwnLibrary.clcl.
-In MyOwnLibrary.clcl, these layers are necessary because layers are stacked in the order of Fundamental.clcl → Reflection.clcl → Thread.clcl → String.clcl → Container.clcl → Range.clcl → File.clcl → Command.clcl → SystemCalls.clcl → CGI.clcl → MyOwnLibrary.clcl.
+In MyOwnLibrary.clcl, these layers are necessary because layers are stacked in the order of Fundamental.clcl → Reflection.clcl → Thread.clcl → String.clcl → Container.clcl → Range.clcl → File.clcl → Command.clcl → SystemCalls.clcl → CLibrary.clcl → CGI.clcl → MyOwnLibrary.clcl.
 One point of caution is that in this case you will need the option -core at compile time.
 For example, if the name of the source file that extended String and Hash is MyOwnLibrary2.clcl